Skip to content

 Know the red flags

-Go straight to A&E — do not wait for a GP appointment.
-Tell them you are concerned about Cauda Equina Syndrome.
+Do not wait for a GP appointment.
+Tell triage you are concerned about Cauda Equina Syndrome and ask for an urgent MRI.

 Call 999